What Can I Do With a Computer Science Degree?

 Microsoft Technology Associate (MTA)– This certification demonstrates your knowledge of fundamental technology concepts, and provides the foundation knowledge necessary for further certifications.
 It’s a great starting point for IT professionals who are newer to the field.

 This field is so vast, so finding the computer science career path that’s right for you is just a matter of uncovering your interests.
 You can begin that process in a program like Gwynedd Mercy University’s Bachelor of Science in Computer Information Science.
-You’ll have the option of adding a concentration in an area such as business, computer forensics or web design and multimedia.
+You’ll have the option of adding a concentration in an area such as business, computer forensics or web design and multimedia to enhance your skills for computer science jobs.